the research and history of the hotel.

 The other, as yet unnamed spirit who Accora picked up on is rumoured to be sitting, waiting for someone in the infamous ROOM 214.

 (NB: During our investigation in Room 214, whilst conducting an SB11 Spirit Box session we got the name of Peter (no surname), whom seemed quite pleasant and was answering our questions positively and intelligently.
 When we reported this finding to the hotels manager, he looked back at staff records, and a Peter had worked their in the early 1980's as a waiter, he had died aged 50 after a short Illness.

 Transcript of the SB11 session in Room 214 taken from our video footage.

 We asked, "Is there anybody here with us" the first answer was"Pete.."

 Spencer asked "Is your name Pete" the response was "Thats right.."

 During the session, orbs were caught on camera throughout the session.

-Spencer asks "Are you still here Pete" no answer, spencer the asks "are you here George" an answer came "NO"
+Spencer asks "Are you still here Pete" no answer, spencer then asks "are you here George" an answer came"NO"

-David asked out "Betty or Berty" answer back was "Betty"
+David asked out "Betty or Berty" the answer back was"Betty"

 Whilst Spencer was holding the SB11, two spirit orbs were caught on camera flying into the SB11